The Lotus Blossom Awaits to Bloom:

 As ancient legend tells us, upon escaping the confines of his gilded cage Prince Siddhartha soon thereafter became all too aware of the world that lay just beyond his Palaces of Pleasure by witnessing first hand the illness, suffering, and pain of others.
 However by seeing the full scope of human existence from both its positive and negative spectrums of experience the Prince was in actuality fulfilling the prophecies of his birth.

 The Lord Buddha taught through a life of example.
-His teachings were simple yet spiritually powerful and were meant for all humanity to embody in day to day living.
+His teachings were simple yet at the same time bore a high level of spiritual significance meant for all of Mankind to embody in day to day living.
 Buddha emphasized a “Middle Way” path of existence where life was balanced by both sensual experience and spiritual asceticism.
 It was from Buddha’s teachings of the Middle Way where Man was given the following gems of the most profound simplicity: